iamthedas/grouphelp-clone/README.md

-# GroupHelp Clone Bot
+# GroupHelp Welcome Bot

-This is a starter template for a self-hosted GroupHelp clone bot.
+A self-hosted Telegram bot that sends welcome messages with popup alert and share buttons.